Calumpit Church: History

 Calumpit is recognized as the first site of the evangelization by the Order of Saint Augustine in northern Luzon.
-The mission field covered the present-day Bulacan province and some areas of adjacent Pampanga such as the town’s neighbour Apalit, Macabebe, and Candaba; some references cite Calumpit as part of Pampanga or as an Alcaldía of Región la Pampanga in the early years of Spanish rule, together with Betis and Lubao.
+The mission field covered the present-day Bulacan province and some areas of adjacent Pampanga such as the town's neighbour Apalit, Macabebe, and Candaba; some references cite Calumpit as part of Pampanga or as an Alcaldía of Región la Pampanga in the early years of Spanish rule, together with Betis and Lubao.

 Calumpit was established as a prior on May 3, 1572, along with the churches of Lubao and Betis.
 On March 3, 1575, Fray Gaspar de San Agustín did not provide the town's first vicar.
 The convento of Calumpit was established on December 28 of the same year with the towns of Candaba and Macabebe annexed to it as its visitas.
 Its first titular patron is Saint Nicholas of Tolentine, but on December 31, 1576, its convento was referred to as La Casa de San Juan Bautista.

 It has been recorded that Fray Martín de Rada with Fray Diego Vivar Ordóñez from Calumpit were the first to proselytise in Bulakan, Malolos, and Hagonoy.
 On June 11, 1580, Malolos was separated as convento, and Hagonoy on April 22, 1581.

-In 1619, Paombong was ceded from its original mother town in which it was annexed to Calumpit in 1639, but in November 28, 1650, it was reunited with Malolos.
+In 1619, Paombong was ceded from its original mother town in which it was annexed to Calumpit in 1639, but on November 28, 1650, it was reunited with Malolos.
 Calumpit was by then a vital mission center due to its proximity to river systems that enabled transport for missionaries.
 Despite its important role in the Christianisation of Bulacan, reports show that its convento was once declared vacant due to a lack of priests.